accordproject/hlf-cicero-contract/README.md

 Install the package onto Hyperledger Fabric v2 Test-Net peers using the `./install.sh` script.

 Here are the logs from a successful installation.
-Note the final message: `Initialized 1 clauses.` that indicates that 1 template was detected in the markdown text used for initialization.

 ```
 Dan-MacBook-Pro-2:hlf-cicero-contract dselman$ ./install.sh && ./initialize.sh